maxshukletsov/FileArchiver/README.md

 grpc service for create zip archive from list of files.

 ## Build
-docker-compose up --build --detach mailerworker
+docker-compose up --build --detach filearchiver

 ## Testing
 You can create client using .proto file or use Postman.